Natural remedies for spinal cord injury recovery may be an alternative and complementary to conventional treatments.

 This study of 117 spinal cord injury patients found that massage was the most commonly used natural treatment for spinal cord injury pain.
 Moreover, it was also the treatment that spinal cord injury patients continued to use long-term.

-It helps reduce cortisol levels in the brain which means less depression, anxiety, and stress.
-A clear mindset will also contribute to a good night’s rest.
+It helps lower cortisol levels in the brain, which can help reduce feelings of depression, anxiety, and stress.
+A clear mindset may also contribute to a good night’s rest.

-Over time, yoga can help improve stability, strength, flexibility, and posture in spinal cord injury patients.
+Over time, yoga may help individuals with spinal cord injuries improve their stability, strength, flexibility, and posture.

-Aromatherapy is the use of plant extracts in the form of essential oils to promote one’s health and wellbeing.
+Aromatherapy is the use of plant extracts in the form of essential oils to improve health and wellbeing.

 It stimulates the nervous system to increase inflammatory responses throughout the body and release neurotransmitters that help relieve pain and boost mood.

-Hyperbaric oxygen therapy is a process that involves exposure to pure oxygen at increased pressures for 30 min-2 hours.
+Hyperbaric oxygen therapy involves breathing pure oxygen at increased pressures.